 This section describes the structure of a pure Python package, and how our build system creates it.
-In general, it is not recommended to construct these by hand; instead create a Python wheel and install it with micropip.

 Pyodide is obtained by compiling CPython into WebAssembly.
-As such, it loads packages the same way as CPython-it looks for relevant files .py files in /lib/python3.x/.
-When creating and loading a package, our job is to put our .py files in the right location in emscripten's virtual filesystem.
+As such, it loads packages the same way as CPython - it looks for relevant files .py and .so files in the directories in sys.path.
+When installing a package, our job is to install our .py and .so files in the right location in emscripten's virtual filesystem.